Dutch National Holiday Kingsday

 There are also a lot of people that sell food on the streets.
 Hot meals, fries, cotton candy, ice cream, popcorn, cookies and more.
 It is all being sold right there on the streets.

 Not all of the fun is on the mainland though.
 There are a lot of boats that sail through the canals to enjoy the atmosphere and party with the rest of the Dutch people.

 There is an unofficial dress code and it is orange.
-You can wear whatever you want as long as it's orange or has orange in it.
+(Of course, not everyone wears something orange, but most do) You can wear whatever you want as long as it's orange or has orange in it.
 Seeing someone dressed in orange from head to toe is not an exception.
 Orange accessories are also great to wear.
-Hats, boa scarfs, necklaces and sunglasses in orange are very popular and a great way to put an orange touch to your outfit.
+Hats, boa scarfs, necklaces, and sunglasses in orange are very popular and a great way to put an orange touch to your outfit.
 Besides wearing orange, a lot of people also paint their faces.
 Some paint their whole face others just a small part of it.
 Painting the Dutch flag on your cheeks is one of the most popular face paintings on Kingsday.
 This is something that little children and adults do.

 © 2019 Kimberly Martis